 Families benefit from both the spiritual and social aspects of church attendance.
 At church, your children will learn all about Jesus’s teachings and how to apply them to their own lives.
 They can also make friends who have similar beliefs and who can be a good influence when they face peer pressure and other difficult decisions.
 Principles learned at church help reinforce the values taught at home, such as honesty and kindness.
 It’s a time commitment, but God blesses us when we attend.

 As you read the scriptures as a family, you will invite God’s Spirit to be in your home.
 The stories in the Holy Bible and the Book of Mormon teach valuable lessons about faith and overcoming challenges.
 Though the stories happened long ago, they are still relevant today.
 Help your children understand that they can find courage, inspiration, and guidance in the scriptures.
+God will bless your family when you read together.

 Get a free copy of the Book of Mormon delivered by two missionaries who will share an uplifting message with you.